 Many thanks to all the team for their hard work.
 Special thanks to Dr Meng Ngy (Cambodian ophthalmologist), Dr James Muecke and Dr Zoe Gao (Australian ophthalmologists), Mr Horm Piseth (Cambodian optometrist), and Ms Aimee Kong, Ms Theresa Jnguyenphamhh and Ms Yalda Dehghan (Australian optometrists).

-Sight For All’s team of Australian and NZ glaucoma specialists are currently training two Cambodian ophthalmologists in the management of glaucoma at Khmer Soviet Friendship Hospital in Phnom Penh over a two-year period in 2014-16.
+Sight For All’s team of Australian and NZ glaucoma specialists are trained two Cambodian ophthalmologists, Dr Tharath and Dr Sophal in the management of glaucoma at Khmer Soviet Friendship Hospital in Phnom Penh over a two-year period between in 2015-17.